-Our executive compensation programs are designed to reward financial results and effective strategic leadership to build sustainable value for shareholders by correlating the timing and amount of actual pay with performance goals over various time horizons without excessive risk-taking.
+Our executive compensation programs are designed to reward financial results and effective strategic leadership to build sustainable value for stockholders by correlating the timing and amount of actual pay with performance over various time horizons without excessive risk-taking.

-Our seasoned management team is led by Stephen P. Weisz, our President and CEO, who has served as President of the Company since 1996 and has over 46 years of combined experience at Marriott Vacations Worldwide and Marriott International.
-Our eleven executive officers have an average of over 25 years of total combined experience at Marriott Vacations Worldwide, our subsidiaries and Marriott International.
+During 2023, our seasoned management team was led by John E. Geller, Jr., our President and CEO, who has nearly 20 years of combined experience at Marriott Vacations Worldwide and Marriott International.
+As of December 31, 2023, our 9 executive officers, including Mr. Geller, had an average of over 21 years of total combined experience at Marriott Vacations Worldwide, our subsidiaries and Marriott International.
 We believe our management team's extensive public company and vacation ownership industry experience has enabled us to achieve solid performance and will enable us to continue to respond quickly and effectively to changing market conditions and consumer trends.